The Synthetic Online Conversations (SOC) Dataset

 How It’s Built

-The core idea is to build conversations bottom-up — from people, to situations, to chats.
-Each stage grounds the next.
+The core idea is to build conversations bottom-up: from people, to situations, to chats, with each stage grounding the next.
+The pipeline proceeds as follows:

 Seed data